Living with Sea Turtles, Sodwana Bay

 Dolphin & Whale Research and Coastal Conservation, Knysna Coast

-Experience fantastic dolphin and whale sightings and raise awareness about wildlife conservation in the beautiful Garden Route region of South Africa.
+Experience fantastic dolphin and whale sightings.
+Raise awareness about wildlife conservation in the beautiful Garden Route region of South Africa.